You can learn different paracord knots and hitches to make life easier, especially when camping or when you're up for some outdoor adventures.

 Tug at them, and the slippery hitch will come undone!

 4. The Trucker's Hitch

-If you have to choose among the paracord knots and hitches, you need to learn the trucker’s hitch by heart.
+If you must choose among the paracord knots and hitches, you must learn the trucker's hitch by heart.
 It is useful when you need to secure something as tightly as possible.

 The most common use of the trucker's hitch is fastening things on top of cars or truck beds.